Later Bronze Age Ornaments

 The term ornament is rather cumbersome and old fashioned, but by this we essentially mean jewellery.
 This includes rings, bracelets, necklaces, earrings, objects worn in the hair, dress pins and other types of clothes fasteners.
 As the ornament data from the Bronze Age Index is about to be put on the MircoPasts website, we thought it would be useful to give a quick introduction to this object category.

 Most Bronze Age ornaments are often believed to date within the Middle Bronze Age, c.
 1400-1150 BC.
-This was even known as the ‘Ornament Horizon’, although now other terms are preferred (See ‘Later Prehistoric Britain’ blog by Neil Wilkin and Jennifer Wexler, below).
+This was even known as the ‘Ornament Horizon’, although now other terms are preferred (See ‘Later Prehistoric Britain’ post by Neil Wilkin and Jennifer Wexler, below).
 Generally speaking, Middle Bronze Age bronze objects date to the Taunton period (1400-1250 BC), whereas Middle Bronze Age gold dates slightly later to the Penard phase (1300-1140 BC).
 There are only a small number of ornaments dated to the next 200 years, although we should assume that they were still used.
 The last 150 years of the Bronze Age (950-800 BC) saw a huge increase in ornament deposition.

 Recent and ongoing work by Ben Roberts (2007) on Middle Bronze Age ornaments has done much to enhance our understanding of these objects.
 His work with colleagues at the British Museum also includes information and fantastic pictures of all European Bronze Age gold objects in the museum, available online at: